TAE logo

 - coordinating officer for the Council of Europe Heritage and Urban Regeneration Conference, Halifax, October 1988

-- a short-lived project that had unfortunately not been well set up by the organising committee of the time and as a result was severely under-resourced
+- a short-lived project that had unfortunately been badly set up by the organising committee of the time and as a result was severely under-resourced and had no proper launch strategy.

 - a leading commercial design company in Leeds.
 However in 1992 the principal directors went their separate ways.
 My division was on target after a year but with the splitting of the company I moved to the University......